 In order to recover the body of her son lost during the war in Bosnia, a grieving, but strong-willed Muslim woman, Halima, must track down her estranged niece, who we find carries a mysterious connection to him.

-With an interval of fifty years in between, the film brings the experience of the World War II and the Siege of Sarajevo during the Bosnian War.
+With an interval of fifty years in between (1943-1993), the film brings the experience of the World War II and the Siege of Sarajevo during the Bosnian War.
 Remake tells two tragic stories in one.
-The first is about son and the second is about his father.
-Young writer Tarik, who manages to get out of the besieged Sarajevo (where he starts working on a film script about the life of his father Ahmed, who experienced the outbreak of the World War II in Sarajevo), where he was violently separated from his aged father.
-With the help of the UN, he goes to Paris because the famous French film producers are interested in his script.
-They start filming his story.
+Before the onset of war in Bosnia, young writer Tarik sent a screenplay to a literary competition in France (the story of his father Ahmed, who experienced the outbreak of the World War II in Sarajevo).
+Later, he is captured by the Serbian Army and is subjected to the cruel conditions of a labour camp.
+With the help of the UN, he manages to get out of the besieged city and goes to Paris because a famous French film producer is interested in his script.
 Remake is however more than a war film.
 It is also a coming-of-age drama, with scenes in which Ahmed and Tarik go out with their friends, have fun, fall in love.Written by

 Was this review helpful to you?